harry-awanda/harry-awanda/README.md

 # 💫 About Me:
 Hi 👋!
-My name is Harry Awanda and I'm a Software Engineering Teacher, from SMK Negeri 4 Tanjungpinang
+My name is Harry Awanda

 ## 🌐 Socials: